Meet Our Counselors

 Lisa Cornelius, LCSW

-I am passionate about providing a trusting therapeutic environment.
-I have been privileged to work with individuals from numerous ethnic, cultural, and religious backgrounds, addressing depression, anxiety, mood disorders, history of trauma and issues of self-esteem and social concerns.
-As a result, my cultural competency and open-minded approach are central to my work as a therapist.
-My substantial experience working with the LGBTQ community, particularly with youth in the transitional process of sexuality, coming out and gender identity, has allowed me to develop a deep understanding of the interconnection of culture, religion and sexuality with environmental factors which informs one’s internal dialogue and experience in the world.
-I have produced and conducted trainings that address the importance of protection from bullying and the emotional impact of gender and sexual self-identity.
+I am passionate about providing a trusting therapeutic environment in which my clients will feel supported and confident in being who they are and expressing their innermost thoughts and emotion.
+I have been privileged to work with individuals from numerous ethnic, cultural, and religious backgrounds, addressing mental health concerns that are specific to each person’s life experience and interaction with the outside world.
+As a result, my cultural competency and an open-minded approach are central to my work as a therapist.
+My substantial experience working with the LGBTQ community, particularly with youth in the transitional process of sexuality, coming out and gender identity, has allowed me to develop a deep understanding of the interconnection of culture, religion and sexuality with environmental factors which informs one’s internal dialogue.
 As a therapist, my ultimate goal is to consistently provide a non-judgmental, open, and supportive therapeutic space in which each client can feel comfortable, safe and empowered as we embark on a journey together to facilitate a shift toward healing, growth and overall inner peace.

 Ryan Culkin, MA